yulyzulu/holberton-smiling-school-javascript/README.md

 # holberton-smiling-school
-The objective was implement a design with Bootstrap and Javascript(jQuery)
+The objective project was implement a design with Bootstrap and Javascript(jQuery)

 ## Desktop design
 ![](./screenshots/desktop.png)